Zhu De

 Zhu De (1 December 1886 – 6 July 1976) was a Chinese general, military strategist, politician and revolutionary in the Chinese Communist Party (CCP).

 Zhu was born into poverty and was adopted by a wealthy uncle at age nine and received a superior early education that led to his admission into a military academy.
 After graduating, he joined a rebel army and became a warlord.
-Afterward he joined the CCP.
+After that, he joined the CCP (Chinese Communist Party).
 He commanded the Eighth Route Army during the Second Sino-Japanese War and the Chinese Civil War.
-By the end of the civil war he was also a high-ranking party official.
+By the end of the civil war, he was also a high-ranking party official.